-The address where new Medicaid applications can be filed for adults age 21+ who also have Medicare and who will be seeking Medicaid home care services is:
+- WHERE TO FILE Medicaid applications for adults age 21+ who have Medicare and who will be seeking Medicaid Managed Long Term Care services is:

 HRA--HCSP Central Medicaid Unit

 785 Atlantic Avenue, 7th Floor

 Brooklyn, NY 11238 T: 929-221-0849

 Please see NYC Medicaid Alert dated January 3, 2013 explaining the relocation of the Central Medicaid Unit and other home care services programs within HRA.